Dinir/mini-padder/README.md

 # Requirements

 - A **Chromium** browser environment and access to local storage.
-Because that's the environment of OBS browser source Mini Padder is originally made for.
+This is the environment of OBS browser source.
 - Features confirmed to be working on **OBS 24.0.3** and onward.
-On OBS 21.1.0 and below, gamepad inputs might not be received.
+On OBS 21.1.0 and below, gamepad inputs might not be detected.

 # How to Use

 - From OBS browser source, put the address of [the hosted webpage] as URL.
 Recommended Width and Height is 1048 × 600.
-- Right click the source, select *Transform -> Edit Transform...* to **crop off outside of the intended display area**.
+- Right-click the source, select *Transform -> Edit Transform...* to **crop off outside of the intended display area**.
-  The intended display area vary with the way multiple gamepads are displayed.
+  The intended display area varies with the way multiple gamepads are displayed.
 Single gamepad area is 256 × 144, and the overall area size will be displayed on the control panel.
-Each gamepad areas are spaced by 8 pixels.
+The margin between each gamepad areas is 8 pixels.
-- To make a change using the control panel, right click the source and select *Interact*.
+- To make a change using the control panel, right-click the source and select *Interact*.
-- The page will start showing gamepads when any input is made on them.
+- Mini Padder will start showing gamepads on their first input.

-See [the wiki page](https://github.com/Dinir/mini-padder/wiki/How-to-Use) for a little more detailed guide on how to use.
+See [the wiki page][wiki: how to use] for a little more detailed guide on how to use.

 # Exporting & Importing Settings

-A local web page is not allowed to read files from the computer, so these progresses couldn't be made simple.
+A web page can't read files from the client computer before the user allows it, so this progress couldn't be made simple.

 - If you made a custom skin, load the files on the control panel.
 Loaded skin then can be copied as a single large JSON on the control panel.
-To learn how to make a custom skin, refer to [the wiki page](https://github.com/Dinir/mini-padder/wiki/Making-a-Skin).
+To learn how to make a custom skin, refer to [the wiki page][wiki: making a skin].
 - If you want to keep settings for the application outside of it, you can copy them as a form of JSON text from the page.
 Paste such text to import settings.

 ---

 I tried to make this application to prove to myself that I can make and *complete* making a thing.
-Also that I can use it for my own streams.
+Also that I can use it for my streams.

-If you find it useful and somehow making some parts of your life better, please consider making a [donation][Donation Link].
+If you find Mini Padder useful, please consider a [donation][Donation Link].

-Thank you for reading all the way to the end! 😁
+Thank you for reading to the end! 😁